Skip to content

 Lilly Beaver

-Lilly, a native of Kannapolis, NC is a junior at Elon University, double majoring in Dance Performance & Choreography and Psychology.
-Lilly’s performance credits include Elon’s Dancing in the Landscape, Black History Month, Fall Dance Concert, Spring Dance Concert, and Elon Cares.
-She will be presenting her first choreographed piece in this year's production of the Fall Dance Concert.
-Lilly has enjoyed working with various guest artists, faculty, and student choreographers throughout her time at Elon.
-She is grateful for the doors Elon has already opened for her including an apprenticeship with JOYEMOVEMENT dance company and teaching at Miss Kim's.
+Lilly, a native of Kannapolis, NC is a senior Dance Performance & Choreography and Psychology major.
+Lilly’s performance credits include Elon’s Dancing in the Landscape, Black History Month, Fall, and Spring Dance Concerts, along with Elon Cares, ADF’s Footprints, NCDF’s Residency Showing, and JOYEMOVEMENT’s Love Notes.
+She has presented work in the Fall Dance Concert and numerous festivals and is excited to present work in this year’s Dancing in the Landscape.
+Lilly has enjoyed working with various guest artists, faculty, and student choreographers.
+She is grateful to be an apprentice with the JOYEMOVEMENT dance company and a teacher at Miss Kim's.

 Hannah Burnett

-Hannah Burnett is a junior from Beverly, Massachusetts.
-She is currently pursuing a B.F.A. in Dance Performance & Choreography with a minor in Photography.
-Over the past few years at Elon, she has performed in Dancing in the Landscape (2020, 2021), Fall Dance Concert (2021), Spring Dance Concert (2021, 2022), and several other student pieces.
-Hannah is grateful to have had these past performance opportunities and is looking forward to another year full of dancing with her fellow peers.
-She has enjoyed her time thus far and is excited to see what the future holds within the Elon Dance Program.
+Hannah Burnett is a senior from Beverly, Massachusetts pursuing a B.F.A. in Dance Performance & Choreography with a minor in Photography.
+While at Elon, she has performed in Dancing in the Landscape (2020, 2021, 2022), Fall Dance Concert (2021, 2022), Spring Dance Concert (2021, 2022), and a multitude of student-choreographed pieces.
+Hannah is grateful to have studied abroad in Florence, Italy last spring and performed choreography by Angelo Egarese.
+She also performed work by Brian Brooks at ADF this summer.
+Hannah is appreciative of all past performance opportunities and looks forward to dancing with her peers for one last year at Elon.

 Ashlyn DeLoughy